For Applicants | Frequently Asked Questions|

 The pre-proposal review process will be managed by the National Academies.
 Pre-proposals will be evaluated by USAID and the National Academies based on the following criteria:

-• Participation of USG-supported partner, including verification of USG-supported collaborator’s active research award
+• Participation of USG-supported partner, including verification of active research award or eligibility status, and degree of alignment with his or her expertise;

-• Alignment with research priorities outlined in respective “Focus Area” section
+• Alignment with research priorities outlined in the respective “Focus Area” section

 Application Website I applied for a PEER grant previously, but was not selected.
 Now when I log on to the application webpage using the same email and password, I only see my old proposal.
 How do I submit my new pre-proposal application with my old credentials?

 When you log in with your email and password, you will still see your old proposal near the bottom of the page.
 However, to start a new application, click on “Apply” under the heading “Requests” in the gray column at the left side of the page.
-That will open another page where you can click on the blue link PEER Cycle 6, which will open up the new pre-proposal application form.
-Then you can start filling in that form, and after you save your work, when you sign in next time, you will see both your old proposal and your new PEER Cycle 6 proposal that you can access and continue working on.
+That will open another page where you can click on the blue link for PEER COVID, which will open up the new pre-proposal application form.
+Then you can start filling in that form, and after you save your work, when you sign in next time, you will see both your old proposal and your new PEER COVID proposal that you can access and continue working on.

 If you have a question that was not addressed in these FAQs or covered in the program solicitation or instructions, please email firstname.lastname@example.org.
 You will receive a personal response from PEER staff, and your question may be added to the FAQs.